 Long's scholarship draws on a wide array of rhetorical methods to test the limits and potential of day-to-day democracy under contemporary conditions

-Looser is an internationally recognized literary critic and expert in British women’s writings, the history of the novel, and Jane Austen.
-Her essays have appeared in The New York Times, The Atlantic, and the TLS.
+Looser is an internationally recognized critic and expert in British women’s writings, the history of the novel, and Jane Austen.
+She was named a Guggenheim Fellow in English Literature and an NEH Public Scholar in 2018.